Apple loses Taiwan anti-competitive practices court case

 Apple was Taiwan's most popular smartphone vendor as of the fourth quarter last year, with a 32 percent market share, according to analysts International Data Corp.

-Many Taiwan companies, including Hon Hai Precision Industry Co Ltd (2317.TW), Pegatron Corp (4938.TW) and Taiwan Semiconductor Manufacturing Co Ltd (2330.TW), make components or provide assembly services for Apple gadgets, and Apple-related exports are a major driver of Taiwan's economy.
+Many Taiwan companies, including Hon Hai Precision Industry Co Ltd, Pegatron Corp and Taiwan Semiconductor Manufacturing Co Ltd, make components or provide assembly services for Apple gadgets, and Apple-related exports are a major driver of Taiwan's economy.